 Admission to the M.S. and Ph.D. programs is handled separately by the Departmental admissions committee.
 The requirements for admission to graduate study in this department include:

 A. A bachelors degree in engineering, natural sciences, social sciences, mathematics, or a closely related area from an accredited college or university.
-For admission to the M.S., students who elect to take a block of elective courses within the Engineering Management focus area will need to have completed prerequisite courses of one year of calculus (MAT 131, 132 or equivalent).
+For admission to the M.S., students who elect to take the block of elective courses within the Global Technology Management and Energy, Technology and Policy focus areas will need to have completed prerequisite courses of one year of calculus (MAT 131 and 132 or equivalent).